 One of our favorite facts we learned on this trail was about the variety of wildlife found in the area around Smith Creek.

-Despite the fact that Anna Ruby Falls is near Helen, GA, animals such as Wild Turkeys, White-tailed Deer, and Black Bears have been known to drink from the creek’s waters.
+Despite the fact that Anna Ruby Falls is near Helen, GA, animals such as Wild Turkeys, White-tailed Deer, Black Bears and snakes have been known to drink from the creek’s waters.

 Anna Ruby Falls Directions